 To avoid disappointment let us begin by telling you that Mattancherry palace is not some grand palace but a museum house with murals and paintings.
 Ramayana stories adorn the walls along with mythology and legends about the Hindu gods especially Guruvayurappan.
 Also on display are weapons, swings, furniture and photographs of the royal family.
 If you are expecting opulence and grandeur, this is not the place for you.
 Also, there’s a no photography policy here.
 Visiting hours are 10 am to 5pm on all days except Fridays.

-Other things to do include Paradesi Synagogue (which is closed on Fridays and Saturdays), Santa Cruz Cathedral Basilica and Indo-Portuguese Museum.
+Apart from these, you can also visit the Paradesi Synagogue (which is closed on Fridays and Saturdays), Santa Cruz Cathedral Basilica and Indo-Portuguese Museum.
 The Kerala Kathakali Centre puts up Kathakali shows every day at 6 pm.

 Our philosophy when it comes to looking for accommodation is to stay in a place which helps you experience the culture and allows you to explore the area on foot.
 Fort Kochi has a variety of hotels in different price ranges.
 These are some of our favourites: